evilcorp-ga/blablah/README.md

 You have to change to the application's root directory (where the package.json file is) and run `sudo npm install`.
 This command will download the missing dependencies automagically.

-When the install command finishes you only have to set the environment variable `http_port` like:
+When you finished the install set up a .env file with the following settings

 ```
-sudo export http_port=<free port>
+http_port=<free_port>
+channel=#ChannelName
 ```

 Where `<free_port>` must be replaced by any free port an your system >=0 and <=65535.